freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/nodejs/express/index.md

 ## Building a Server with Express

-To use our installed package for Express framework and create a simple server application.
-First step is to create a `index.js` file at the root of our directory.
+To use our installed package for Express framework and create a simple server application, we will create the file, `index.js`, at the root of our project's directory.

 ```javascript
 const express = require('express');